 - The fully qualified domain name of the vCenter Server host must be accessible and resolved to its IP (and vice versa) from machines on which Veeam Backup & Replication services are installed (at least the Veeam Backup Service and Veeam Broker Service).

-- A user account utilized for specific data protection and disaster recovery operations must have sufficient permissions on vCenter Server.
-For more information, see Full VM Restore, Replica Failback and Cumulative Permissions sections at https://www.veeam.com/veeam_backup_9_0_permissions_pg.pdf.
+- A user account used for specific data protection and disaster recovery operations must have sufficient permissions on the vCenter Server.
+For more information, see Full VM Restore, Replica Failback and Cumulative Permissions sections in the Required Permissions Reference.

 - If VM tags are not displayed in the Veeam Backup & Replication console for some reason, try restarting VMware vSphere services that are responsible for the tags functionality.
 In VMware vSphere earlier than 6.5, you must restart the vCenter Inventory Service.
 Starting from VMware vSphere 6.5, vCenter Inventory Services functionality is replaced by the vCenter Content Library and other services that are part of vCenter Server 6.5.